hasithaprageeth/RabbitMQExamples/README.md

-# RabbitMQSamples
+# RabbitMQ Examples
-This solution contains Rabbit MQ examples
+This solution contains RabbitMQ examples in .NET